Random surfaces and lattice Yang-Mills: Introduction

 In two dimensions, the fine-mesh scaling limit of Yang-Mills theory is well understood, but if one attempts to compute the Wilson loop expectation for a complicated collection of loops (perhaps with many intersections and self-intersections) one obtains precisely an instance of the second problem above---indeed, the problems are equivalent since one can obtain {\em any} instance of the second problem for {\em some} two-dimensional loop.

 In a recent companion paper~\cite{park2023wilson} (including some of the authors of this paper), it was shown that the answer to the second question can be expressed as an expectation with respect to a certain Poisson point process.
 In this paper, we will explain how the answer to the first question can be derived directly from the analysis in~\cite{park2023wilson} by taking $t_i \to \infty$.
 This is our first main result, which we state informally as follows.
 For a precise version, see Theorem \ref{thm:weingarten-recovery}.
+Later, we will show analogs of this theorem for orthogonal and symplectic groups, see Theorem \ref{thm:os-weingarten-recovery} for the precise statement.

 \begin{theorem}[Recovery of Weingarten calculus via Brownian motion] The expectations of traces of words of Unitary Brownian motion converge as the time parameter goes to infinity to an explicit limit given in terms of the Weingarten function.
 Similar results hold for the other classical Lie groups. \end{theorem}